 COURY & OLMO

-In special vintages, we made a wine from only the first row of vines that Charles Coury put in the ground.
-This “First Row” was a row planted to 8 different grape varieties and multiple clones.
+In special vintages, we made a wine from only the first row of vines that Charles Coury planted in the ground in 1966.
+This “First Row” was a row planted to multiple clones of 8 different grape varieties.
 It is also known as the “Scion Block”, because this row of vines was also used to take cuttings.
-Those cuttings helped establish the Coury Nursery, which sold plant material to many of the foundational vineyards of the 1970’s.
-These vines are historic and the wine is a testament to Coury’s long term vision of Oregon.
+Those cuttings helped establish the Coury Nursery, which sold rooted plant material to many of the foundational vineyards of the 1970’s.
+These vines are historic and “The First Row'“ wine is a testament to Coury’s long term, multi-faceted vision of Oregon wine.
+His legend lives on…………..

 ∆ - Oregon (aka alt-Oregon)

 The ∆ - Oregon line up are all single vineyard designated wines.
 This vineyard grafted onto their 30+ year old own rooted Pinot Noir vines TWELVE YEARS AGO!
 Why?
 It was too hot in a large part of their vineyard to grow Pinot Noir.
 Let me say it again.
 It was already too hot for Pinot Noir in this Northern Willamette Valley vineyard TWELVE YEARS AGO.
 This west facing section of the vineyard was grafted over to mostly Iberian grapes (a favorite of the vineyard owner).
 This vineyard was one of the first in the Willamette Valley to plant Tempranillo, Syrah, Grenache, Alvarinho, and Viognier.
-These wines are the first wines for this sub-brand of Golden Cluster.
+Come and taste the present and future of Willamette Valley wines……..

-Each wine is a brand within a brand, under the Golden Cluster umbrella.
-They all have individual labels, there is no label theme that connects each.
-These wines are in some cases the first ever wines made from these grapes in Oregon.
 These wines are the beginning of another wine renaissance that Oregon is currently going through.
 These wines are the most exciting wines in my cellar right now.
-They are blasting out of the gates already.
+They are blasting out of the glass already.
 The future seems secure for Garanoir, Sagrantino, Regent, Saperavi, Fiano, Vignoles, and more……

 On Wine Hill